goodforenergy/front-end-test/readme.md

 You'll find an `index.html` in this repo, it has the current version of the table.

-Improve the table in there so that it implements the designs in the PSDs (there are jpeg versions too).
+Improve the table in there so that it implements the designs in the PSDs (there are png versions too).

 ## Limitations